About Jackson Lee

 About JACKSON LEE

 20-year old driver working his way through the ladder system on the path to INDYCAR.
 Multi-race winner in FRP F1600 & the Lucas Oil Formula Car Series, a 2020 Team USA Scholarship winner & parts of two seasons in the USF2000 Championship presented by Coooper Tires.
-In 2023, Jackson will move up to USF Pro 2000 for Turn 3 Motorsport in the #47 IU Simon Comprehensive Cancer Center/Browning Chapman/Race for RP/Prime 47 Tatuus IP-22 car.
+In 2023, Jackson has advanced to USF Pro 2000 for Turn 3 Motorsport in the #47 IU Simon Comprehensive Cancer Center/Browning Chapman/Race for RP/Prime 47 Tatuus IP-22 car.

 Jackson Lee is a Motorsports Engineering major at IUPUI and 2021 graduate of Avon High School in Avon, Indiana.
 He began on short ovals in USAC Quarter Midgets where he earned two championships before moving to karting & road course racing, which included 2nd & 3rd place championship finishes.

 In December 2018, Jackson won a scholarship in the Cooper Tires Karting Shootout at Sebring with the Lucas Oil School of Racing.
 In 2019, Jackson finished 4th in the Lucas Oil Formula Car Series championship with 2 wins, 6 podiums, fastest lap in 3 races & 1 pole.
 He led the championship through much of the 1st half and remained in contention until the final weekend.
 A one-off weekend in the FRP F1600 Championship for RiceRace included a pole and 2nd place finish.